How Anthropic Teams Use Claude Code

 Team conventions for Claude Code: CLAUDE.md, hooks, MCP, skills, and review habits engineers can actually use.

-As of June 16, 2026, the official Claude Code changelog records Claude Code 2.1.179, but a version bump alone does not standardize a team.
-The habit that matters is checking each Claude Code workflow against the same repo conventions every time the product changes.
+As of June 16, 2026, the official Claude Code changelog records version 2.1.179.
+A version bump is nice, but it does not standardize a team.
+What standardizes a team is checking every workflow against the same repo conventions, every time, even when the product changes underneath you.

-The evidence is in the shape of Claude Code itself.
-Anthropic documents project setup, skills, hooks, permissions, and MCP as separate surfaces.
-That separation is a hint.
-Durable memory belongs in CLAUDE.md.
-Reusable work belongs in skills.
-Automated checks belong in hooks.
-Access belongs in permissions and MCP configuration.
+The shape of Claude Code itself is a hint.
+Anthropic documents project setup, skills, hooks, permissions, and MCP as separate surfaces for a reason.
+Durable memory goes in CLAUDE.md.
+Reusable work goes in skills.
+Automated checks go in hooks.
+Access goes in permissions and MCP config.
+Mixing those is where the mess starts.

-The third failure mode is invisible automation.
-Hooks can be useful when they run formatting, linting, test selection, or policy checks at predictable points.
-They become dangerous when nobody knows why Claude Code stopped, changed, or retried something.
-The named fix is hook disclosure: document what each hook enforces, when it runs, and who owns it.
+Hooks have a similar failure.
+Hooks are genuinely handy for formatting, linting, test selection, or policy checks at predictable points.
+They turn scary when nobody knows why the agent stopped, changed, or retried something.
+The cure is disclosure: write down what each hook enforces, when it runs, and who owns it.

-The fourth failure mode is broad integration access.
-MCP can connect Claude Code to external systems, but teams should not confuse connection with permission.
-The Model Context Protocol defines a way for models and applications to connect to tools and data sources.
-Your governance job is deciding which servers are allowed, which actions are read-only, and which actions require human approval.
+MCP is the last place trust leaks.
+The Model Context Protocol is a standard way for models and apps to connect to tools and data sources, but connection is not permission.
+Decide which servers are allowed, which actions are read-only, and which need a human to say yes before they run.

-Use this as a starter artifact, not a constitution.
-Put the first block in CLAUDE.md, then adapt the checklist for your PR template or team runbook.
+Treat this as a starter, not a constitution.
+Drop the first block into CLAUDE.md, then move the review lines into your PR template.

 ## Claude Code team conventions